How to Build Your First Surfboard

 GLASSING

-Most people say the first laminanate coat was the hardest part of building their first board.
+Most people say the first laminate coat was the hardest part of building their first board.
 Please - double please - practice.
 Get some scrap foam, cloth, and resin, and practice laminating - especially wrapping the rails.

 Do not cut weight by reducing cloth amounts.

 Most surfboards have three resin layers covering the foam core; first the laminate coat (cloth saturating layer), second the hot coat, and third the gloss coat.
 Most surfboards are built with a clear polyester resin and fiberglass cloth (Silmar 249 resin and "E" cloth).
 This combination can produce a good, economical, time proven board.
 Most short boards are made with 4oz "E" cloth - one layer on the bottom and two on the top.
 Most longboards are made the same way with 6oz cloth.
 This is a marginal amount of cloth for longboards, and not enough cloth for a shortboard.
 The durability problem of the thruster can be solved by simply using "S" cloth (with no increase in weight).
 Many professional board builders complain about the "disposable board" attitude which is now so accepted.
-However; most surfers are fixated on weight.
-For a stronger and/or lighter board consider the alternatives below.
-Some first time builders shy away from these alternatives believing them hard to use.
-To the contrary, first time builders seem to have no extra trouble learning to use alternative methods (the pro's do).
-One 6oz "E" cloth top and bottom with a 6oz "E" cloth deck patch should be the minimum for 2 lb./cu.ft polystyrene and 3 lb./cu.ft molded polyurethane.

 Try the following alternatives: